dougeby/IntuneDocs/intune/app-sdk-android.md

 ## Multi-identity (optional)

 ### Overview
 By default, the Intune App SDK will apply policy to the app as a whole.
 Multi-identity is an optional Intune app protection feature which can be enabled to allow policy to be applied on a per-identity level.
 This requires significantly more app participation than other app protection features.

-The app _must_ inform the SDK when it intends to change the active identity, the SDK will also notify the app when an identity change is required.
+The app *must* inform the SDK when it intends to change the active identity.
+In some cases, the SDK will also notify the app when an identity change is required.
+In most cases, however, MAM cannot know what data is being displayed in the UI or used on a thread at a given time and relies on the app to set the correct identity in order to avoid data leak.
+In the sections that follow, some particular scenarios which require app action will be called out.

+> [!NOTE]
+>  A lack of the correct app participation can result in data leaks and other security issues.

 Once the user enrolls the device or the app, the SDK registers this identity and considers it the primary Intune managed identity.
 Other users in the app will be treated as unmanaged, with unrestricted policy settings.

 > [!NOTE]
 > Currently, only one Intune managed identity is supported per device.

 Note that an identity is simply defined as a string.
 Identities are **case-insensitive**, and requests to the SDK for an identity may not return the same casing that was originally used when setting the identity.

 ### Enabling Multi-identity